The Best Medicare Supplement (Medigap) Plans in Ohio

 Guaranteed Issue Rights

-Guaranteed issue rights define situations under which seniors may be guaranteed enrollment in a Medigap plan outside of the formal enrollment period without the risks associated with medical underwriting.
+Guaranteed issue rights define situations under which beneficiaries may be guaranteed enrollment in a Medigap plan outside of the formal enrollment period without the risks associated with medical underwriting.

 If you have a guaranteed issue right, federal law mandates state: